-VAST 1040 - Vascular I
+VAST 1041 - Vascular I

-Prerequisites: Program Admission; VAST 1100.
-Corequisite: VAST 1050.
-This course will provide an understanding of the extremity arterial and venous anatomy, physiology, pathology, hemodynamic and symptomatology.
+Prerequisite: VAST 1100.
+This course will provide an understanding of the extremity arterial and venous anatomy, physiology, pathology, hemodynamic and symptomatology as well as an understanding of cerebrovascular noninvasive diagnosis.
 The physical exam and clinical assessment of patients with acute and chronic extremity occlusive disease will be discussed.
-Topics include: extremity venous anatomy; extremity venous physiology, pathology, symptomatology, and hemodynamics; physical assessment for venous signs; performing history for venous symptoms; performing physiologic venous testing; performing extremity venous duplex; laboratory results and correlative (other) testing relevant to venous disease; treatment of extremity venous disease; extremity arterial anatomy; extremity arterial physiology, pathology, symptomatology; and hemodynamics; physical assessment for arterial signs; performing history for arterial signs; performing history for arterial symptoms; performing physiologic arterial testing; performing extremity arterial duplex; laboratory results and correlative (other) testing relevant to arterial disease; and treatment of extremity arterial disease.
+Topics include: anatomy of extra cranial and intracranial vessels, anatomy of the arterial and venous systems in the extremities; pathology, physiology, and symptomatology of cerebrovascular disease, arterial disease and venous disease and hemodynamics of the extremities; physical exam and clinical assessment of cerebrovascular disease, arterial and venous disease and hemodynamics of the extremities; physical exam and clinical assessment of cerebrovascular disease, arterial and venous signs and symptoms; history taking in cerebrovascular disease, arterial and venous signs and symptoms; performance of Carotid Duplex/color imaging/CW Doppler & transcranial Doppler (imaging and non-imaging); performance of venous duplex, physiologic venous testing; performance of extremity arterial duplex and physiologic arterial testing correlative (other) imaging; and treatment of cerebrovascular disease; laboratory results and correlative (other) testing relevant to venous disease; treatment of extremity venous disease; laboratory results and correlative (other) testing relevant to arterial disease; and treatment of extremity arterial disease.